Technology to Reduce Social Isolation

 While it’s hard to determine the exact impact social isolation has on government

 spend we do know that the increased risk of developing dementia, cardiovascular disease and increased risk of risk of avoidable hospitalisation are not small or inexpensive issues.
-In
+In addition Social Isolation has also been shown to reduce the effectiveness of treatment for chronic illnesses further increasing the cost of care.

 Dementia direct care expenditure in Australia was approximately $4.6 billion in 2009-10, and it is expected that by 2060 the spend on dementia is estimated to outstrip that of any other health condition.
 While there is currently no cure for dementia it appears that a strategy to help prevent the onset of the condition would significantly reduce the escalating cost of care.